 - 4 out of 10 workers are actively disengaged when they get little or no feedback.

 - 68% of employees who receive accurate and consistent feedback feel fulfilled in their jobs.

 - 94.7% of highly engaged employees also feel their employer takes their feedback seriously.

 As mentioned earlier, giving and receiving continuous top-down and bottom-up feedback is much harder now when workplaces are distributed and when hybrid work is growing in its popularity.

-To mitigate the negative consequences of the new working models, many employers today rely on new workplace technology.
-Luckily, there are solutions that help peers and managers stay connected with each other and communicate efficiently even in virtual working environments.
+Many employers today rely on new workplace technology to mitigate the negative consequences of the new working models.
+Luckily, there are solutions that help peers and managers stay connected with each other and communicate efficiently, even in virtual working environments.

-Smarp is an employee engagement and employee communications platform that enables everyone to easily reach their colleagues, and give or receive feedback.
+Haiilo is an employee engagement and employee communications platform that enables everyone to easily reach their colleagues and give or receive feedback.
 Its mobile-first interface empowers even frontline workers to stay connected with the rest of the workforce.

 Robust workplace segmentation and survey distribution features empower managers and HR professionals to quickly collect feedback from the entire workplace, analyze results, and make smart decisions for improvement.